 The Food and Drug Administration (FDA) hasn’t approved Latisse for eyebrows, but there are some studies out there that support its use for this purpose.
 Keep reading to find out more about this treatment and whether it could help you.

-The chief component in Latisse (bimatoprost) is a solution ophthalmologists prescribe via an eye drop to treat glaucoma.
-They’ve noted that patients who used the eye drop also experienced eyelash growth.
+The chief component in Latisse (bimatoprost) is a solution that ophthalmologists prescribe via an eye drop to treat glaucoma.
+They have noted that people who used the eye drop also experienced eyelash growth.

 Currently, Latisse is available by prescription as an eyelash growth treatment.
 It comes in a small bottle that resembles an eye drop container.
-You apply the eye drop solution to a special brush and smear the Latisse onto the upper eyelid on a daily basis to promote eyelash growth.
+You apply the eye drop solution along the upper eyelid lash line with a special brush on a daily basis to promote eyelash growth.

-Currently, the FDA has only approved Latisse in the treatment of eyelash growth, and there are more studies regarding the effectiveness and safety of Latisse as an eyelash treatment.
+Currently, the FDA has only approved Latisse for the treatment of eyelash growth, and there are more studies regarding the effectiveness and safety of Latisse as an eyelash treatment.

 That said, doctors sometimes prescribe Latisse for eyebrow growth.
 It’s considered “off-label” use in this case, because you’re using a product other than how the FDA approves it.

-If you’re considering using Latisse as an off-label way to grow your eyebrow hair, talk to your doctor first to ensure you can safely use Latisse.
+If you’re considering using Latisse as an off-label way to grow your eyebrow hair, talk with your healthcare professional first to ensure you can safely use Latisse.